emacsway/emacsway/en/django-framework.rst

 JOIN-s problem
 --------------

-Django REST framework часто используется вместе с `django-filter <https://pypi.python.org/pypi/django-filter>`_.
+The Django REST framework is often used together with `django-filter <https://pypi.python.org/pypi/django-filter>`_.
-И тут возникает проблема, которая отражена в документации как:
+And here there is a problem, which is reflected in the documentation as:

         "To handle both of these situations, Django has a consistent way of processing filter() calls.
         Everything inside a single filter() call is applied simultaneously to filter out items matching